Ashkan-Yaldaie/thesis/documents/Thesis.md

 		time.sleep(0.1)
 ```

 There is no need to pair the Bluetooth devices with the Bluetooth dongle.
-As shown in the script above, in order for the script to work the MAC addresses of the Bluetooth devices are required.
+As shown in the script above, the MAC addresses of the Bluetooth devices are required in order for the script to work.
 Samsung Galaxy S2 is used to turn on/off the security system automatically without a need of pressing any button or entering any code.

 <a name="figure-17" />